jonsuh/hamburgers/README.md

 @import "hamburgers-settings"
 ```

+#### `ems` or `rems`

+Wanna work with `ems` or `rems` instead of `px`?
+Just change all the `px` values to the unit of your choice.
+Note: Be consistent (all `px` or all `ems`), otherwise it’ll break because the math behind the customization will fail while attempting to perform operations with values of different units.

-Not satisfied?
+### Not satisfied?

 Dig into `_base.scss` or `types/` and customize to your heart’s content.
 Fair warning: It‘s pretty delicate and may break, especially if you tweak the animations themselves.

 ## Accessibility